 The audience perked up at this piece of information.

 "You're sure they were UNSC?"

-"Where you able to identify them?" asked President Charet.
+"Were you able to identify the ships?" asked President Charet.

-"We were and furthermore we have cause to believe that one of the missing vessels is colony ship CFV-88, the Spirit of Fire."
+"Only one, but we have sufficient cause to believe that one of the missing vessels is colony ship CFV-88, the Spirit of Fire."

-There was a moment of silence before the room erupted and questions where shouted up to Admiral Osman.
+There was a moment of silence before the room erupted and questions were shouted up to Admiral Osman.

 "Order!" someone yelled and the room gradually quieted.

-"If you would jog your memory, you would realize that we've upgraded communication suites and protocols across all ships several times after first contact on Harvest.
-Data packets retrieved and intercepted indicate this is most likely Spirit of Fire.
-She was the only ship reported to be using the communications suite native to her in the entire navy.
+"We've upgraded communication suites and protocols across all ships several times throughout the War.
+The archaic nature of the data packets retrieved plausibly confirm the identity of the ship.
+She was the only ship reported using the communications suite native to her in the entire navy.
 We were unable to determine the newer distress call that came through.
 All contact from both ceased five minutes after."